-8. Pursuant to these rules the obligations for providers with significant market power are determined individually according to specific assessments on the basis of a market analysis and with a limited forward-looking time horizon10.
-Particular attention must be paid to the expected pro-competitive effect of the relevant remedies.

-9. In choosing specific obligations, Nkom has taken into account the considerations contained in Nkom's revised remedies document of 12 June 200911.
-The remedies document is based on the document "Revised ERG Common Position on the Approach to appropriate remedies in the ECNS regulatory framework", drawn up by the Body of European Regulators for Electronic Communications (BEREC)12.
+- 9. The regulatory framework for electronic communication is based on five directives adopted by the European Union (EU)12.
+The directives have been implemented in Norwegian law through the Electronic Communications Act and associated regulations, including the Regulations of 16 February 2004 on electronic communications networks and services (the Ecom Regulations). - 10.
+Pursuant to these rules the obligations for providers with significant market power are determined individually according to specific assessments on the basis of a market analysis and with a limited forward-looking time horizon13.
+Particular attention must be paid to the expected pro-competitive effect of the relevant remedies. - 11.
+In choosing specific obligations, Nkom has taken into account the considerations contained in Nkom's revised remedies document of 12 June 200914.
+The remedies document is based on the document "Revised ERG Common Position on the Approach to appropriate remedies in the ECNS regulatory framework", drawn up by the Body of European Regulators for Electronic Communications (BEREC)15.
 The guidelines and principles embodied in BEREC's remedies document are intended to stimulate the development of the single market for electronic communications networks and services as well as facilitate a uniform and consistent regulatory practice in the various member states.